04 December 2016

 This morning you'll board your train for Kyoto, home to more than 1,000 temples and the birthplace of tea ceremonies and shodo calligraphy.
 We'll start our exploration of this fascinating city with an afternoon tour.

 This morning you'll visit the 17th-century Nijo Castle and the nearby Golden Temple, as well as the World Heritage-listed Kiyomizudera temple and the tranquil Heian Shrine.
-In the afternoon you will walk to the Gion geisha district, before returning to your hotel by train in the late afternoon.
 You'll have the evening at leisure.

 This morning you will travel by bullet train to Hiroshima, infamous as the target of the world's first atomic bomb attack.
 Here you'll board a ferry for the 10-minute passage to Miyajima Island, home to Itsukushima Shrine, whose offshore red torii gate is one of Japan's most famous and photographed sites.
 You'll have some free time to explore this pretty island before returning to central Hiroshima and visiting the Peace Memorial Museum and Peace Memorial Park.
 You'll return to Kyoto in the late afternoon, and have the evening at leisure.